The-Sycorax/DenaroWalletClient/README.md

         ---

-        #### `generateaddress`
+        #### `generate address`
-        **Overview**: The `genrateaddress` sub-command is used to generate new addresses and add them to wallet entry data.
+        **Overview**: The `genrate address` sub-command is used to generate new addresses and add them to wallet entry data.
 For encrypted wallets only the cryptographic keys for addresses are added, which are later used during decryption to derive the data associated with them (e.g. private_key, public_key, and address).

         <details>
         <summary>Usage:</summary>